ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/practicas/p10-t2-lexer-generator/reto.md

 1. Save the action code in repo `hello-js-action-aluXXX`,
 2. Inside repo `use-hello-js-action-aluXXX` save the project using the action and
 3. In repo `hello-js-action-super` build a  repo having the former two as submodules
-4. Write your report in the super-repo
+4. Write your `README.md` report in the super-repo.
+Set `master` branch for GitHub pages and choose one of the available Jekyll styles.
+Set the URL in the *description* section

 ## Optional Step